martinfleis/numerical-taxonomy-paper/README.md

 archive contains input geometry, generated geometry, all measured morphometric characters and a final classification labels for Prague and Amsterdam.
 It does not contain validation data, which are available upon request (due to the licensing).

+The online interactive maps of the final classification are available at [https://martinfleis.github.io/numerical-taxonomy-maps/](https://martinfleis.github.io/numerical-taxonomy-maps/).

 ## Preprint